uwetom/media-production-worksheets/wk15-using-external-data/index.md

 [Need the solution?](https://uwetom.github.io/media-production-worksheets/api-solutions.html)

 ## API Keys
 For many data repositories it is quite common to need to make an account and log in.
-You are then given a key (an API Key) which you ad to the url with the request.
+You are then given a passkey (an API Key) which you ad to the url with the request.

 This example of data about Near Earth Objects (asteroids that will pass close to earth) https://api.nasa.gov/ needs a log in and API Key.